eXist-db/exist-stanford-nlp/README.md

 ### Loading Languages
 The application is installed without language files OOTB.
 The files need to be loaded after installation.
-There is an XQuery script that will load a language specific JAR file from an external webiste.
-The JAR file is expanded and the files are store in a relative path in the database from the data collection within the application.
+Click on the Setup tab and then click on the language(s) that you want to load.

-As administrator open and run `/db/apps/stanford-nlp/modules/load-languages.xq` in **eXide**.
+When a language is loaded, then there is a checkmark in the button.

 ### Properties
 The properties files within the JAR file are transformed to JSON